2005 Colorado Rockies season

 The Colorado Rockies' 2005 season was the 13th for the Rockies, attempting to win the National League West.
 Clint Hurdle was the manager.
 They played home games at Coors Field.
-They finished with a record of 67-95, last in the NL West.
+They finished with a record of 67–95, last in the NL West.
+The team have their lowest home attendance with below 2 million fans in total largely due to poor play.

+In their 8–0 loss to the Washington Nationals on August 13, the Rockies had 19 baserunners without scoring a run, an MLB record for a 9-inning game.